jekyll/jekyll/docs/_tutorials/csv-to-table.md

     </tr>
 </table>

-Save everything and start your server.
+Add the last code block above to your page, save it and start your server.
+Open your browser at your page.

 That's it - you can now turn a CSV into an HTML table using Jekyll.

 Next, try using a YAML file as your input, or add CSS styling to your table.

-_Note: Each CSV row is turned into a hash and that object is typically **not** ordered in programming.
-However, the way Ruby and Jekyll handles the data means that the original order of the CSV columns is **preserved** when iterating over the CSV data.
-So the approach followed in this tutorial works well._